How to Teach Executive Functioning to Struggling Students

 Unfortunately, harsh punishments do not provide the attention and instruction that these students need to develop this skill.
 Instead, penalties and labels such as careless, lazy, and unmotivated can simply place these frustrated learners in a state of learned helplessness.
 Instead, these students need structured routines, comprehensive instruction, and a scaffolding approach to planning, managing time, and organizing.

-I have to admit, when I first started working with students that struggled with executive functioning, I was perplexed about how challenging planning, time management, and organization could be.
-What seemed to be clear and obvious to me, seemed obscure, taxing and problematic for them.
+I have to admit, when I first started working with students who struggled with executive functioning, I was perplexed about how challenging planning, time management, and organization could be.
+What seemed to be clear to me seemed obscure, taxing, and problematic for them.
 However, research now suggests that executive functioning, which encompasses these skills, can be a cognitive-based weakness.
-In fact, it is the last part of the brain to fully develop, and full maturation is not reached until students reach their early 20's.
+In fact, it is the last part of the brain to fully develop, and full maturation is not reached until students reach their early 20s.

 So, How Can You Teach Executive Functioning to Struggling Students?

-- First, you need to recognize the sign and symptoms and provide an executive functioning screener.
+- First, you need to recognize the signs and symptoms and provide an executive functioning screener.

 - Second, you need to learn more about executive functioning and how to teach this skill.

-- Third you need a online resources and handouts that help students plan their time and materials.
+- Third, you need online resources and handouts that help students plan their time and materials.

-- Fourth, you need to monitor and help that your students record assignments, create deadlines, and turning in homework.
+- Fourth, you need to monitor and help your students record assignments, create deadlines, and turn in homework.

 - Fifth, you need to create a safe learning environment where students feel comfortable asking for help.

-There are a number of common signs and symptoms associated with students that struggle with executive functioning weaknesses.
+There are a number of common signs and symptoms associated with students who struggle with executive functioning weaknesses.
 They often:

 - misplace or lose materials.